Skip to main content

 Exporting FX fees

-FX fees will be exported in the bank journal, but we will not export FX fees via the integration to DATEV UO: the impact is that financial accountants and tax advisors will have to manually create the payable line related to the FX fees in DATEV ReWe.
+FX fees will be exported in the bank journal, but we will not create an invoice for FX fees via the integration to DATEV UO.

 Retaining leading zeros when editing CSV files